HL7/C-CDA-Examples/Medications/Medication Frequency Patterns/Readme.md

 ###C-CDA 2.1 Example:
 * N/A

 ###Reference to full CDA sample:
 * N/A

 ###Validation location
 * N/A

 ###Comments

-* This is a reference to a google document of common patterns
+* This is a reference to a google document of common medication frequency patterns

 ###Custodian

 * Brett Marquard, brett@riverrockassociates.com (GitHub: brettmarquard)